FilipDominec/nihilnovi/README.md

 ### PAQ - presumably asked question
 #### "Gayplot" - why did you choose this name?
-By default, the program uses a sequential color coding for curve plotting that resembles the rainbow (LGBT flag)[https://en.wikipedia.org/wiki/LGBT].
+By default, the program uses a sequential color coding for curve plotting that resembles the rainbow [LGBT flag](https://en.wikipedia.org/wiki/LGBT).
 However, it can be used by the heterosexual majority, too.

 ### To-Do